AI Use Cases/Logistics

 The Problem

 Your sales team prices freight contracts using spreadsheets, rate cards, and tribal knowledge - while Oracle TMS, MercuryGate, and your load board data sit disconnected.
 A quote for a truckload from Memphis to Atlanta takes 4-6 hours because pricing analysts manually cross-reference fuel surcharges, driver availability, detention risk, and customer history.
-Meanwhile, your competitors respond in 90 minutes.
+Meanwhile, competitors with live cost data respond before your analysts finish cross-referencing.
 When fuel spikes or a lane suddenly tightens, your quoted rates are already stale, leaving money on the table or pricing yourself out of winnable loads.
 Your deal desk has no real-time visibility into actual carrier costs, empty-mile patterns, or dock-to-stock delays that should inform your margin floor.

 Revenue & Operational Impact

-This fragmentation costs you 8-12% in lost deal velocity and margin leakage per quarter.
+That fragmentation costs you twice - in loads you never bid and in margin you leak on the ones you win.
 Sales reps walk away from deals because they can't price them fast enough.
 When they do quote, they either underprice (protecting volume but eroding EBITDA) or overprice (losing to competitors with faster, smarter pricing).
 Your on-time delivery rate and freight cost per unit metrics diverge - you're winning low-margin, high-risk lanes while leaving high-margin, stable freight to carriers who can price dynamically.
 Claims ratio climbs because you're accepting loads you shouldn't have.

 Why Generic Tools Fail